 Psalm 139:23-24 Search me, O God, and know my heart.
 Try me, and know my thoughts, and see if there be any wicked way in me, and lead me in the way everlasting.

-I am going to do this by showing you a sequential pattern that takes place quite frequently in the bible.
-We see it first in Genesis one through three (which we won't turn to because it is obvious once it is shown).
+I am going to do this by showing you a sequential pattern that takes place quite frequently in the Bible.
+We see it first in Genesis one through three (which we will not turn to because it is obvious once it is shown).

 First, there is disorder.
 Then, God brings divine order.
 Then, God reveals His glory, which is followed by judgment in some form.

 What do we have there in Genesis 1-3?
-The bible begins with the chaos brought by the destruction caused by Satan.
+The Bible begins with the chaos brought by the destruction caused by Satan.
 God brings about divine order through His recreation, including Adam and Eve.
-Then, He reveals His glory to them, and judgment begins by them being tested in the garden, and because of their sin, they are cast out of Eden and sentenced to die.
-That's the general pattern.
+Then, He reveals His glory to them, and judgment begins by them being tested in the Garden, and because of their sin, they are cast out of Eden and sentenced to die.
+That is the general pattern.
 Fast-forward to the Exodus from Egypt.